House of Lords: Lords Spiritual

-Former Archbishops of Canterbury, having reverted to the status of a regular bishop but no longer diocesans, are invariably given life peerages and sit as Lords Temporal.
+Since the 1920s, retired archbishops of Canterbury (having reverted to the status of a regular bishop but no longer diocesans) were invariably given life peerages, allowing them to sit as Lords Temporal.
+However, it is unclear whether Justin Welby, who resigned the office in 2025 amid scandal, will be made a life peer.

 By custom at least one of the archbishops or bishops reads prayers in each legislative day (a role taken by the chaplain in the Commons).
 They often speak in debates; in 2004 Rowan Williams, the Archbishop of Canterbury, opened a debate into sentencing legislation.
 Measures (proposed laws of the Church of England) must be put before the Lords, and the Lords Spiritual have a role in ensuring that this takes place.

 Lords Temporal

 Hereditary peers

+Until 2026, a number of Lords Temporal received the right to sit and vote in the House of Lords by virtue of their noble descent, formally attached to their title reflecting the vast medieval fragmentation of the British Isles in feudal lordships.
+They, therefore, represented the nobility as a presumably less volatile counterweight to the House of Commons and as a representative of the third main group that were embedded within parliament.

 Since the Dissolution of the Monasteries, the Lords Temporal have been the most numerous group in the House of Lords.
 Unlike the Lords Spiritual, they may be publicly partisan, aligning themselves with one or another of the political parties that dominate the House of Commons.
 Publicly non-partisan Lords are called crossbenchers.
 Originally, the Lords Temporal included several hundred hereditary peers (that is, those whose peerages may be inherited), who ranked variously as dukes, marquesses, earls, viscounts, and barons (as well as Scottish Lords of Parliament).
 Such hereditary dignities can be created by the Crown; in modern times this is done on the advice of the Prime Minister of the day (except in the case of members of the Royal Family).

 Holders of Scottish and Irish peerages were not always permitted to sit in the Lords.
 When Scotland united with England to form Great Britain in 1707, it was provided that the Scottish hereditary peers would only be able to elect 16 Scottish representative peers to sit in the House of Lords; the term of a representative was to extend until the next general election.
 A similar provision was enacted when Ireland merged with Great Britain in 1801 to form the United Kingdom; the Irish peers were allowed to elect 28 Irish representative peers, who were to retain office for life.
 Elections for Irish representatives ended in 1922, when most of Ireland became an independent state known as the Irish Free State; elections for Scottish representatives ended with the passage of the Peerage Act 1963, under which all Scottish peers obtained seats in the Upper House.